Alignak-monitoring/alignak-checks-example/README.rst

 Each pack aims to provide all the necessary elements in the Alignak configuration to monitor hosts and/or services.

-Each pack include the checks commands definitions, services templates, hosts templates, ...
+Each pack includes the checks commands definitions, services templates, hosts templates, ...

 It is even possible to include the monitoring plugins that will be run by Alignak to check an host/service.